SumiSastri/kodiri-kodflix-MERN/README.md

 They are different from operating system package managers, such as Brew.
 Brew also installs, updates, configures and removes software but in a local environment (OS).

 - Which one?
+- My preference is npm - after using yarn as it is signifcantly faster, updates to yarn cause conflicts in installation.
+I had a lot of problems and have globally uninstalled yarn

 Yarn takes up a lot of disk space, but is faster, manages licences better however, the disc usage space vs efficiency npm considered the better option
-- npm is a better package to manage dependencies as sends usage details back to Facebook
+- npm is a better package to manage dependencies as sends usage details back to Facebook - yarn official stance is that this is not accurate information
 - npm is written all in lower case node package manager installation is sequentially
 - yarn uses all of the npm packages it is only a different installation process - using cloudflare, multiple installations happen at the same time